Kole Calhoun Preview, Player Props: Guardians vs. Twins

 Twins Pitching Rankings

-- The pitching staff for the Twins has a collective 9.5 K/9 to pace MLB.
+- The Twins pitching staff leads MLB with a collective 9.5 strikeouts per nine innings.

-- The Twins have a 3.94 team ERA that ranks eighth across all MLB pitching staffs.
+- The Twins have the seventh-ranked team ERA across all league pitching staffs (3.94).

-- Twins pitchers combine to give up 159 total home runs at a clip of 1.2 per game (to rank 16th in the league).
+- Twins pitchers combine to allow 166 total home runs at a clip of 1.2 per game (to rank 17th in baseball).

-- His last time out was on Saturday against the Texas Rangers, when the right-hander went seven innings, surrendering one earned run while allowing six hits.
+- His most recent time out came on Tuesday against the Cleveland Guardians, when the right-hander went six innings, surrendering three earned runs while giving up eight hits.

 © 2023 Data Skrive.
 All rights reserved.